lucascoutoandrade/Challenge_Rocket_Chat/README.md

  - run the comand mvn -install

 ##### Important #####
-The screenshots são recorded in the folder screenshots
+The screenshots are recorded in the folder screenshots